 - interface/api issue : developers are forced to adapt there code to fit in a map/reduce

-Spark is meant to address these concerns as a improvement version.
-Yet, the latter might not be as easy to grasp.
+Spark is meant to address these concerns as a improved version of Hadoop.
+Yet, the newer framework might not be as easy to grasp.

 Spark core concepts